agomez08/patrones_proyecto1/README.md

 # REBOOT!
 ```

-PyTorch was installed using the following steps: https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048
+PyTorch was installed by following these steps: https://forums.developer.nvidia.com/t/pytorch-for-jetson-version-1-8-0-now-available/72048

 OpenCV was installed using the following guide: https://github.com/mdegans/nano_build_opencv